suhail0310000/suhail0310000/README.md

-### Hi there 👋 I'm Suhail, a computer science student at Oslomet
+### Hi there 👋 I'm Suhail, fullstack developer at Sopra Steria in C#

+Certifications:
+AZ-204 Azure developer

 The current programming langauges I know are: